cschladetsch/ChessClock/Readme.md

 ## Code

-This will be the relatively easy part.
-The app will be developed on Windows 10 and deployed to Ubuntu 10.8 LTS.
+This will be the hard part.
+The app will be developed on Windows 10 and deployed to Raspberry Pi which uses an Arm7 CPU.

+Deciding even on the tech stack is difficult.
+There are so many options:
+1. Native C++ app using Wifi or Sockets
+2. WebApp using Node.js and React
+3. Headless or not
+4. How to develop on Win10 and deploy to Arm7 using Dotnet Core
+5. What versions of everything to use
+6. Actually developing the software

+None of this has been resolved yet.
+I completely underestimated the compexity of the code requirements for this project.

 ## Art